khofstadter/enhancingaudiodescription.com/_posts/2017-03-15-start-of-the-ad-movement-in-scotland.md

 description: An interview with Susan Gibson, an early supporter of live AD in Scotland.
 date:   2017-03-15
 image:  '/images/2017-03-15-start-of-the-ad-movement-in-scotland.jpg'
+image-alt: 'A photo of the Citizens Theatre building.'
 tags:   [interview, history of AD, theatre]
 ---